Phantas0s/devdash-doc/content/getting-started/quick-start/_index.md

 ![img](/img/screenshot/monitor.png)

-Here the config to create this (very simple) dashboard:
+Here's the config to create this (very simple) dashboard:

 ```yml
 ---